jacekskowalski/library-online/README.md

 The best tool to run is with the use of Intellij.
 First -mvn clean install.

-To test app and endpoints run LibraryOnlineApplication and then ControllerTest class.
-Embedded database demands working app.
+To test app and endpoints run LibraryOnlineApplication and then ControllerTest class or mvn test.Testing class is in webapi package Embedded database demands working app.

 A few tests methods will be performed on endpoints which include testing proper parameters, statuses and if response is not empty